-An activity should be classified as bio-diversity-related (score Principal or Significant) if: It promotes at least one of the three objectives of the Rio convention on biodiversity: the conservation of bio-diversity, sustainable use of its components (ecosystems, species or genetic resources), or fair and equitable sharing of the benefits of the utilisation of genetic resources.
+An activity should be classified as bio-diversity-related (score Principal or Significant) if it contributes to at least one of the three objectives of the Convention on Biological Diversity: the conservation of bio-diversity, sustainable use of its components (ecosystems, species or genetic resources), and/or fair and equitable sharing of the benefits of the utilisation of genetic resources.
+This encompasses activities that contribute to the goals and targets of the Kunming-Montreal Global Biodiversity Framework.

-The activity contributes to
+The activity documentation explicitly mentions specific measures that contributes to: